google-research/MapTrace/README.md

   * **`maptrace_parquet`**: Contains paths on more complex, stylized maps, such as those found in brochures, park directories, or shopping malls.
   * **`floormap_parquet`**: Contains paths on simpler, structured floor maps, typical of office buildings, apartment complexes, or campus maps.
+  * **`maptrace_20k`**: Contains the path of the initial dataset used in the paper.
+The data is already postprocessed and do not require further processing for training.

 The full dataset is hosted on Huggingface in Parquet format.
 Access it [here](https://huggingface.co/datasets/google/MapTrace/).
 The total size of the dataset including images and text is 210GB.